Alec Bohm

-Alec Daniel Bohm (born August 3, 1996) is an American professional baseball third baseman for the Philadelphia Phillies of Major League Baseball (MLB).
+Alec Daniel Bohm (born August 3, 1996) is an American professional baseball player who is a third baseman for the Philadelphia Phillies of Major League Baseball (MLB).

-Born and raised in Omaha, Nebraska, Bohm was a standout hitter for Roncalli Catholic High School, but was not selected in the 2015 MLB Draft.
-Instead, out of high school, he chose to play college baseball for the Wichita State Shockers.
-Bohm was offensively productive in his three years with the Shockers, maintaining a batting average of over .300 in his tenure.
-Outside of Wichita State, Bohm also played collegiate summer baseball in both the Coastal Plain League and the Cape Cod Baseball League.

-The Phillies selected Bohm third overall in the 2018 MLB draft, and he signed with the team that June.
-The Phillies planned to have him reach Class A in their farm system by the end of 2018, but a knee injury delayed that process.
-Bohm appeared in the All-Star Futures Game in 2019, and began the 2020 season at an alternate training site after the COVID-19 pandemic forced the cancellation of the Minor League Baseball season.
-The Phillies recalled Bohm from that training site in August, and he finished out the season as the team's everyday third baseman.
-Following a strong rookie season, Bohm started the 2021 MLB season at third base with the Phillies, but a number of defensive errors and offensive struggles sent him back down to the minors that August.
+Bohm played college baseball for the Wichita State Shockers, and was selected third overall by the Phillies in the 2018 MLB draft.
+He made his MLB debut in 2020, and he finished out the season as the Phillies' everyday third baseman.
+Bohm helped the Phillies reach the World Series in 2022.
+In 2024, he was named to his first All-Star Game.

 Early life

 Bohm was born on August 3, 1996, in Omaha, Nebraska, the son of Dan and Lisa Bohm.
 In high school, Bohm was a power hitter for the Roncalli Catholic baseball team in Omaha; in his final two seasons, he boasted a batting average of .533 and .526, respectively, and he was named an All-Nebraska player by the Omaha World-Herald for both seasons.
 In 2015, the summer after his senior year of high school, Bohm both won the Connie Mack World Series Home Run Derby and tied for fourth place at the Triple-A Home Run Derby in Werner Park.

 Despite being rated by the Perfect Game baseball scouting service as the number one baseball player from the state of Nebraska, no Major League Baseball (MLB) team selected Bohm in the 2015 MLB Draft.
 Part of the problem was a growth spurt during Bohm's senior year of high school, which left him "in that awkward stage", as high school coach Jake Hoover referred to it, when baseball scouts came to visit.
 Bohm wished to remain in Nebraska for college, but was not recruited by the Nebraska Cornhuskers.
 Instead, he accepted a scholarship offer to play college baseball for the Wichita State Shockers.